cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 The V4 `nssp` source used the same CDC dataset and the same signal definitions, so the values are directly comparable.
 What changed in V5:

-Geographies.
-V4 served nation, HHS regions, and state.
+- V4 served nation, HHS regions, and state.
 V5 adds county, `hsa_nci`, HRR, MSA, census region, and census division.

-Imputation is now a choice.
-V4 baked a single treatment of missing sub-units into each published value.
+- V4 baked a single treatment of missing sub-units into each published value.
 V5 computes both and lets the caller pick with `fill_method` (`source`, `fill_zero`, `fill_ave`).

-Signals.
-V5 adds `pct_ed_visits_ari`.
+- V5 adds `pct_ed_visits_ari`.
 The COVID-19, influenza, RSV, and combined pairs are unchanged.

-Revisions.
-V5 exposes the full revision history through `/archive/` and point-in-time reads through `/snapshot/`.
+- V5 exposes the full revision history through `/archive/` and point-in-time reads through `/snapshot/`.

 ---